PrinceCuet77/Hyperledger-Fabric/docs/source/readwrite.rst

 keys.

-In the validation phase, a transaction is considered ``valid`` if the version of each key present in the read set of the transaction matches the version for the same key in the world state - assuming all the preceding ``valid`` transactions (including the preceding transactions in the same block) are committed (*committed-state*).
+In the validation phase, a transaction is considered ``valid`` if the version of each key present in the read set of the transaction (from time of simulation) matches the current version for the same key, taking into consideration ``valid`` transactions that have been committed to state from new blocks since the transaction was simulated, as well as valid preceding transactions in the same block.
 An additional validation is performed if the read-write set also contains one or more query-info.

 This additional validation should ensure that no key has been inserted/deleted/updated in the super range (i.e., union of the ranges)